- Is your CPU overclock crashing games? Many users claim that this happens regularly.

 3. Reduce the overclock settings

-- Now reduce the CPU speed.
+- Open your overclock settings, and reduce the CPU speed.

 - Save the changes.